jodiqiao/bootstrap_converter/README.md

 ## Bootstrap Numbering Systems Converter

-This is a simple front-end project, implemented with Bootstrap 4 U, which is elegant and easy to use.
+This is a simple front-end project, implemented with Bootstrap 4 UI, which is elegant and easy to use.
 It converts a decimal number input to binary, octal and hexadecimal.

 ### Project Status